military dog tags

 It wasn’t until the early 20th century that the U.S. Army made dog tags compulsory for enlisted personnel.

-The original military dog tags consisted of 1) the name, 2) rank, 3) company, and 4) regiment of the soldier.
+The original military dog tags consisted of 1) the name, 2) rank, 3) the company, and 4) the regiment of the soldier.

 At first, it was mandatory in the U.S. Army to display dog tags around the neck.

-Eventually, in 1917, the U.S. Navy also made dog tags a mandatory piece of the sailor uniform.
+The U.S. Navy didn’t make the wear of dog tags a mandatory piece of the sailor uniform until 1917.

 World War II

-In the past, military dog tags looked a lot different then they do now (more information, below).
+In the past, military dog tags looked a lot different than they do now.

 The WWII version featured a small notch that was designed for twisted intentions.